 There are a number of not-for-profit organisations such as law centres, and firms of solicitors, that specialise in helping disabled people with discrimination issues.
 If you choose to employ a solicitor, it is important to check at the beginning how they will expect to be paid.
 You should also find out whether they have a contract to provide advice and representation through the Legal Aid scheme.
 It is also a good idea to find out how much experience they have in dealing with discrimination cases.

-Kate Whittaker has declared no conflict of interest.
+Carl Graham has declared no conflict of interest.

 This information has been produced under the terms of The Information Standard.